chiuping24/Clang-Rewriter/README.md

 # Clang_Rewriter
-Using LLVM Clang API to rewrite the program.
+Using LLVM Clang API to rewrite the program with

-##### I am using:
 1. Windows 10
 2. Visual studio 2015

 ##### Installation guide: (Using visual studio)
 https://clang.llvm.org/get_started.html

 After the installation (CMake and build the VS solution), you will get several .h .lib ...
+Clang API
-Clang API which is used in the following Rewriter.
+which is used in the following Rewriter.

 ##### Also, Clang compilfer can be used in the terminal:
 1. using clang compiler: $ clang, windows bash shell: $clang.exe